-The Board has the responsibility to ensure true and fair presentation of the Company's financial position and financial performance.
+The Board has the responsibility to ensure truthful and factual presentation of the Company's financial position.
 The Board has established an Audit Committee to assist the Board to focus on issues relevant to the integrity of the Company's financial reporting.
 The establishment of the Audit Committee and the function of the Committee are governed by a formal charter.

-In accordance with its Charter, the Audit Committee must have at least three members and is chaired by an independent non-executive Director.
+In accordance with its Charter, the Audit Committee must have at least two members and is chaired by an independent non-executive Director.